feedly/transfer-nlp/README.md

 You can have a look at the [Colab Notebook](https://colab.research.google.com/drive/1DtC31eUejz1T0DsaEfHq_DOxEfanmrG1#scrollTo=IuBcpSdZtcmo) to get a simple sense of the library usage.

-A basic usage is:
+The core of the library is made of an experiment builder: you define the different objects that your experiment needs, and the configuration loader builds them in a nice way:

 ```
+from transfer_nlp.plugins.config import ExperimentConfig

-# Setup the experiment
+# Launch an experiment
-config_file  = [Dict config file, or str/Path to a json config file]
+config_file  = {...}  # Dictionary config file, or str/Path to a json config file
-experiment = ExperimentConfig.from_json(experiment=config_file)
+experiment = ExperimentConfig(experiment=config_file)

-# Launch the training session
+# Interaact with the experiment's objects, e.g. launch a training job of a `trainer` object
 experiment['trainer'].train()

-# Use the predictor for inference
+# Another use of experiment object: use the `predictor` object for inference
 input_json = {"inputs": [Some Examples]}
 output_json = experiment['predictor'].json_to_json(input_json=input_json)
 ```

-You can use this code with all existing experiments in `experiments/`.

 # How to experiment with the library?
 For reproducible research and easy ablation studies, the library enforces the use of configuration files for experiments.